 sha512Half("Hello") == sha512Half("Hello") // Always true

-// Same input always produces same output2.
-Fast to Compute
+// Same input always produces same output

 // Can hash gigabytes per second